 Monitor Vendor’s Risks

 The security posture of your third parties will change over time, so you must keep track of these changes.
 In addition, the modifications your vendors make to their security controls directly affect your third-party risk level.
-In addition to periodic audits, implement continuous monitoring measures for your vendors.
+Implement continuous monitoring measures for your vendors and periodic audits.

 Sometimes third parties have more access to your information than they need.
 This unnecessary access can lead to avoidable risks.

-ZenGRC is a centralized, integrated third-party risk solution that monitors risks across your business.
-Don’t waste time with time-consuming spreadsheets when ZenGRC offers a single source of truth to expedite testing and audit management across all of your established standards.
+ZenRisk is a centralized, integrated third-party risk solution that monitors risks across your business.
+Don’t waste time with time-consuming spreadsheets when ZenRisk offers a single source of truth to expedite testing and audit management across your established standards.

-Whether you’re improving an existing supplier risk management program or creating one from scratch, ZenGRC’s user-friendly interface is scalable.
-It comes pre-loaded with templates and compliance frameworks for quick implementation.
+Whether improving an existing supplier risk management program or creating one from scratch, ZenRisk’s user-friendly interface is scalable.
+In addition, it comes pre-loaded with templates and compliance frameworks for quick implementation.

 Contact us for a free demo and get started with worry-free third-party risk management.